 Because without officials, there wouldn't be Intramurals.
 Officials are responsible for ensuring the integrity of the game and keeping Intramural games safe and organized.
 UCF's Intramural Sports program prides itself on training and educating sports officials at a very high level.
 Many current and former UCF students have had tremendous success as sports officials.

-During the 2016-17 school year, UCF's intramural officials continued to have success on the regional, national, collegiate and professional levels.
-Three total officials were selected to officiate in National Tournaments this past year.
+During the 2017-18 school year, UCF's intramural officials continued to have success on the regional, national, collegiate and professional levels.
+Seven total officials were selected to officiate in National Tournaments this past year.

-Three of our intramural officials that were selected to officiate in the NIRSA Championship Series National Basketball Tournament hosted at Ohio State University in April 2017 (Jonny Grymes, Lorenzo Fernandez and Samantha Thompson).
-Jonny was selected as All-American official making him one of the top nine intramural basketball officials in the entire country.
-UCF has had 18 total All-American basketball officials since 2004.
+Three of our intramural officials that were selected to officiate in the NIRSA Championship Series National Basketball Tournament hosted at Ohio State University in April 2018 (Matt McGuier, Lorenzo Fernandez and Samantha Thompson).
+Matt was selected as All-American official making him one of the top nine intramural basketball officials in the entire country.
+UCF has had 19 total All-American basketball officials since 2004.

 UCF past and present officials also saw success outside of Intramural Sports.

-Graduate Assistant Brent Haskill was hired to officiate in the Sunshine State Conference.
+Former Graduate Assistant Brent Haskill was hired to officiate in the NBA’s G-League.

-Jonny Grymes, Lorenzo Fernandez, Matt McGuier and Samantha Thompson all worked high school basketball this year with Samantha working a district tournament game.
+IM Supervisors Lorenzo Fernandez, Matt McGuier and Samantha Thompson were all selected to work high school playoff games this season with Samantha working a state semi-final game.

-Former Intramural Sports Supervisor Brandon Schwab just completed his first year in the NBDL and John Conley worked the playoffs.
+Former Intramural Sports Graduate Assistant John Conley worked the NBA’s G-League playoffs.

 No experience is necessary, we will train officials for each sport through rules and field clinics.
 All that's required is a general understanding of sports and a desire to learn.
 We take great pride in our student officials, and encourage people to become an official who are committed to put forth a lot of effort into learning each sport and developing themselves not only as an official, but enhancing their skills in communication, leadership, and confidence.